What's New!

 to its dedication to Saint Charles Borromeo: the design of the church was meant to

-to the monuments of Ancient Rome: the Pantheon and the columns of Trajan and of Marcus Aurelius.
+to monuments of Ancient Rome: the Pantheon and the columns of Trajan and of Marcus Aurelius.

-Bernini suggested to Pope Alexander VII to relocate Trajan's column in
+Gian Lorenzo Bernini suggested to Pope Alexander VII to relocate Trajan's column to

 next to the other one.
 In 1694 Carlo Fontana developed a project for relocating the

-column in nearby Piazza di Montecitorio and then merging the two squares in one;
+column in nearby Piazza di Montecitorio and then merging the two squares;

-so the idea of placing the two columns in the same location had been extensively debated in Rome.
+so the idea of placing the two columns next to each other had been extensively debated in Rome.

 Fischer von Erlach built on it, as if to show that Vienna could achieve what Rome had not been able to.